crysalead-js/chaos-orm/docs/entities.md

 #### parent()

-Most of the time, entites will be connected together through relations and the `.parent()` method allows to return the parent instance of an entity which can be either an entity or a collection instance.
+Most of the time, entites will be connected together through relations.
+In this context `.parent()` allows to return the parent instance of an entity which can be either an entity or a collection instance.

 #### rootPath()